apache/apisix-website/website/blog/2021/06/28/why-we-need-Apache-APISIX.md

 Let's look at the left side of the more interesting JAVA.
 Spring Cloud's built-in API gateway has experienced Zuul and Zuul2, which are still not good: in performance and architecture, so Spring Cloud officially launched a new project, Spring Cloud Gateway, the final formation of the family bucket solution.

-Finally, the service mesh has formed a choice istio (CP) and Envoy (DP) in the bottom right part of the service mesh.
-Later we see the Alibaba open-source mosn, in a nutshell: the Golang version of envoy.
+Finally, the service mesh has formed a choice Istio (CP) and Envoy (DP) in the bottom right part of the service mesh.
+Later we see the Alibaba open-source MOSN, in a nutshell: the Golang version of Envoy.

 ![APISIX architecture](https://static.apiseven.com/202108/1646300450364-7318620a-0876-472e-8d7b-880c0f4a7ac2.jpg)